 \section{Sink strengths in the 1DR-0 case}

-The case of absorption rates for species with a mixed 1D to 3D mobility towards a fixed sinks ($1DR-0$ in our notation) has been solved by several authors \cite{Barashev,Trinkaus2002,Heinisch}.
-Their work intents to account for the complex random walks observed for some small defects clusters as observed in molecular dynamics simulations \cite{Soneda,terentyev2007dimensionality,Zhou,Gao} or as suspected from transmission electron microscopy (TEM) observations \cite{Satoh}.
-Several seminal HVEM (high voltage electron microscopy) observations \cite{Arakawa,Hamaoka2010} have clearly pointed out the 1D character of the mobility of large dislocation loops when untrapped from impurities.
-Other studies \cite{Satoh} have also suggested the direct observation of the theoretically expected Burger's vector changes of visible loops, but because this phenomenon is \text{a priori} more likely for very small loops which are not resolved in classical TEM observation conditions, these observations seem to be rare.
-The usual derivation of the related CSS relies on the parameterization of the average mean free-path before rotation $\ell_{ch}= d_j \sqrt{\exp(E/k_B T)}$ by introducing a so-called rotation energy $E$, and where $d_j$ is the atomic jump distance, $k_B$ Boltzmann's constant and $T$ the temperature.
-This energy should be related to the minimization of the elastic interaction of the loop and the surroundings field \cite{Okita}, but here we shall simply consider it as a "black box" parameter continuously describing the whole range of mixed 1DR mobilities from pure 3D mobility ($E=0$ or $\ell_{ch} \le d_j$) to pure 1D mobility ($E=\infty$ or large enough so that $\ell_{ch}$ is larger than the average distance before absorption, the inverse square root of the 3D-CSS).
-Using either random-walk statistical treatment \cite{Barashev} or diffusion equations \cite{Trinkaus2002} both yield the same result:
+The case of absorption rates for species with mixed 1D to 3D mobility towards fixed sinks ($1DR-0$ in our notation) has been solved by several authors \cite{Barashev,Trinkaus2002,Heinisch}.
+Their works intend to account for the complex random walks observed for some small defects clusters as observed in molecular dynamics simulations \cite{Soneda,Terentyev,Zhou,Gao} or as suspected from transmission electron microscopy (TEM) observations \cite{Satoh}.
+Several seminal HVEM (high voltage electron microscopy) observations \cite{Arakawa,Hamaoka2010} have pointed out the 1D character of the mobility of large dislocation loops when detrapped from impurities.
+Other studies \cite{Satoh} have also suggested the direct observation of the theoretically expected Burger's vector changes of visible loops, but because this phenomenon is \textit{a priori} more likely for very small loops which are not resolved in classical TEM observation conditions, these observations seem to be rare.

+The usual derivation of the related CSS relies on the parameterization of the average mean free path before rotation $\ell_{ch}= d_j \sqrt{\exp(E/k_B T)}$ by introducing a so-called rotation energy $E$, and where $d_j$ is the atomic jump distance, $k_B$ Boltzmann's constant, and $T$ the temperature.
+This energy should be related to the minimization of the elastic interaction of the loop and the surrounding field \cite{Okita}, but here we shall simply consider it as a "black box" parameter continuously describing the whole range of mixed 1DR mobilities from pure 3D mobility ($E=0$ or $\ell_{ch} \le d_j$) to pure 1D mobility ($E=\infty$ or large enough so that $\ell_{ch}$ is larger than the average distance before absorption, the inverse square root of the 3D-CSS).
+Using either random walk statistical treatment \cite{Barashev} or diffusion equations \cite{Trinkaus2002} both yield the same result:

 where